Travel, parking and getting to work

 Your employer has a duty of care to you as an employee and should not place you at risk in any way.

-Your employer should have an adverse weather policy which outlines the action they will take to prepare for adverse weather conditions, which includes informing staff of weather alerts.
-There should be business continuity plans in place in readiness for severe weather including how emergency and essential care will be delivered.
+Your employer should have an adverse weather policy that outlines the action they will take to prepare for adverse weather conditions, which includes informing staff of weather alerts.
+There should be business continuity plans in place in readiness for severe weather, including how emergency and essential care will be delivered.

 Managers should ensure that risk assessments for community/peripatetic work are reviewed and specific controls measures are communicated to you.

-There are steps detailed below that you can do to ensure you are prepared for extreme low temperatures and heavy snow.
+There are steps detailed below that you can take to ensure that you are prepared for extreme low temperatures and heavy snow.

 Planning your journey